Intro

 0%

-Pilot operator live
+Pilot ops live

 14d

 Your team isn't the problem.
 The drag on them is.
 Leads cooling off while someone's on a call.
 Quotes rebuilt from scratch every week.
 Reports pieced together at 9pm.
 Handoffs that live in someone's head until they don't.
-We install the operator that runs that work alongside the team, live in under two weeks.
+We install fractional ops that runs that work alongside the team, live in under two weeks.
 Your people get their hours back for judgment.
 The work that never deserved their attention stops getting it.

 Install 01